-An update notice give users the chance to opt-out or close their accounts if they don't agree with the changes.
+An update notice give users the chance to opt-out or close their accounts if they don't agree with the changes you're making.

 Companies are making changes to their legal agreements for a variety of reasons: to make them more streamlined or readable, to be more descriptive, to inform users about new functionality of the website or mobile app, to adhere to legal requirements of new laws such as the GDPR and so on.